-- Senior Responsible Officer - Project Manager/Director - Manager responsible for risk - Project Team members (design / cost planning / scheduling / planning approvals / communications) - Representatives of the delivery contractor - · Representatives of the intended operator or network manager - NSW Treasury representatives familiar with the project - Stakeholders from other agencies or user groups - Other interviewees appropriate to specific issues.
+- Senior Responsible Officer - Project Manager/Director - Manager responsible for risk - Project Team members (design / cost planning / scheduling / planning approvals / communications) - · Representatives of the delivery contractor - · Representatives of the intended operator or network manager - NSW Treasury representatives familiar with the project - Stakeholders from other agencies or user groups - · Other interviewees appropriate to specific issues.

-An interviewee information sheet is available with the Health Check in Development suite of documents and it may be useful for the delivery agency to provide this to interviewees unfamiliar with the Gateway Review process.
+An interviewee information sheet is available with the Health Check in Development suite of documents on the Infrastructure NSW website and it may be useful for the agency to provide this to interviewees unfamiliar with the Gateway Review process.